jsyk/x65/doc/ioregs.md

                                                 001 = START_ADDRESS: generate START condition, send ADDRESS (passed via the DATA register), then read the ACK bit, which gets written into the DATA register.
                                                 010 = SEND_DATA_READ_ACK: send data to I2C from the DATA reg., read ACK bit and write it to the DATA reg.
-                                                011 = RECV_DATA_WRITE_ACK: receive data from the I2C bus into DATA reg, write ACK which was previously prepared in the DATA reg.
+                                                011 = RECV_DATA: receive data from the I2C bus into DATA reg
+                                                100 = WRITE_ACK: write ACK/NACK which was previously prepared in the DATA reg.
-                                                100 = STOP: generate stop condition
+                                                101 = STOP: generate stop condition

                                         [3] = Frequency: 0=100kHz, 1=400kHz.
                                         [6:4] = reserved, 0